Overview

 Experience

-Accommodation in a shared twin/double room in selected hotels
+- Accommodation in a shared twin/double room in selected hotels

-Meals: Breakfast, Lunch or Dinner as mentioned on daily program
+- Meals: Breakfast, Lunch or Dinner as mentioned on daily program

-English speaking local guide
+- English speaking local guide

-Tours and transfers as mentioned by private air-conditioned vehicle unless stated otherwise
+- Tours and transfers as mentioned by private air-conditioned vehicle unless stated otherwise

-Entrance fees for mentioned visits
+- Entrance fees for mentioned visits

-Mineral drinking water on touring
+- Daily drinking water on touring

-Visa for Cambodia (Visa issued on arrival for most nationalities, USD30/pax, bring 1 passport photo)
+- Visa for Cambodia (Visa issued on arrival for most nationalities, USD30/pax, bring 1 passport photo)

-Fulfill Cambodia e-Arrival form within 7 days prior to arrival through the link www.arrival.gov.kh, then keep or print QR along with you for visa process
+- Fulfill Cambodia e-Arrival form within 7 days prior to arrival through the link www.arrival.gov.kh, then keep or print QR along with you for visa process

-Any surcharge/extra fees for visit of the Angkor Historical site imposed by the Apsara Authorities which are subject to change without prior notice
+- Any surcharge/extra fees for visit of the Angkor Historical site imposed by the Apsara Authorities which are subject to change without prior notice

-Other meals that were not mentioned
+- Other meals and other services that were not mentioned

-Personal expenses (drinks, laundry, telephone, tips etc.)
+- Personal expenses (drinks, laundry, telephone, tips etc.)